AustralianCancerDataNetwork/groundworkers/docs/tools/mapping.md

 ## `concept_ground` vs mapping tools

-`concept_ground` is still the simplest choice when you want one good answer fast.
+`concept_ground` is the simplest choice for a single ranked grounding result.

 The mapping tools are better when you want to inspect evidence and make an explicit selection.